ElijahLynn/sourcegraph-vim/README.md

 ## Support

-Sourcegraph for Sublime has currently only been tested using Sublime Text 3.
+Sourcegraph for Vim has been tested on Vim 7.3, and requires Python 2.X or Python 3.X to be compiled with your Vim installation.
+To determine if your Vim is compiled with Python, try running ```:python import sys; print(sys.version)``` from within Vim, and verify that it does not throw an error.